 Residence XII’s Intensive Outpatient program delivers the same quality treatment to women as our Residential Treatment Program does, but over an extended period of time.

 It is specifically designed for women who are able to maintain sobriety without having to stay in a residential program.
-It is often included as a step down to women in our Residential Treatment Program, but is open to all women who need a long-term intensive alcohol and chemical dependency treatment program.
+It is often included as a step down to women in our Residential Treatment Program, but is open to all women from the greater Seattle area and beyond who need a long-term intensive alcohol and chemical dependency treatment program.

 Intensive Outpatient Program in Kirkland, WA